-We have a long-term outsourcing contract with Southern California Edison ("SCE") in which we own, operate and maintain a mobile automated meter reading system for approximately 360,000 of their meters, and sell meter reading data to them.
-At September 30, 2001, we had trade and contracts receivable totaling \$4.7 million from SCE and net capitalized equipment related to this contract of \$6.3million.
+We have a long-term outsourcing contract with Southern California Edison ("SCE") in which we own, operate and maintain a Mobile Automated Meter Reading System for approximately 360,000 of their meters, and sell meter reading data to them.
+At September 30, 2001, we had trade and contracts receivable totaling \$393,000 from SCE and net capitalized equipment related to this contract of \$9.2 million.
 In January 2001, in response to the California energy market situation, SCE announced it was suspending payments on certain debt and purchased power obligations.
 SCE has not notified us of any intention to suspend payments on our contract and has continued to make timely monthly payments.
 If SCE were to suspend payments to us, we believe the outsourcing contract provides us with the right to cease operations, which cessation would mean SCE would not have meter reading data to use in billing approximately 360,000 customers unless they were to hire manual meter readers.
-In addition, with the first quarter 2001 bankruptcy filing by PG&E, a major utility in California, SCE has reconfirmed its intention to not follow the same course.
 However, if SCE were to enter into bankruptcy proceedings, such action could result in a full or partial write-off of the assets and receivables.
 No loss contingency for this uncertainty has been accrued in our financial statements, as management believes that events resulting in a full or partial write-off of assets related to SCE are not probable.